Less healthy food and drink (HFSS) ad ban: What it is & how it works

 Does this only affect display advertising?

-No, it covers all paid-for advertising formats (except in audio-only media) such as search and social, video, in-game and in-app, etc. The only exceptions are those listed above.
-There’s a longer list of examples of what’s included here
+No, it covers all paid-for advertising for LHF products online (except in audio-only media) such as search and social, video, in-game and in-app, etc. The only exceptions are those listed above.
+The ban applies to all ad formats including:

 What about social media ads?